At Biddenham we deliver Personal, Social, Health and Citizenship Education (PSHCE) through a programme called Essential Life Skills (ELS).

 Anything else I need to know?

-Schools have a statutory responsibility to provide a curriculum that is broadly based, balanced and meets the needs of all pupils.
+Schools have a statutory responsibility to provide a curriculum which is broadly based, balanced and meets the needs of all students.
 As part of this responsibility schools must:

 Who should I contact for extra information?

 Head of Department Mr P Forster: firstname.lastname@example.org